camunda/camunda-docs-static/optimize/content/introduction/downloading-camunda.md

 You can download the fat jar, which contains all the required files to startup Camunda Optimize, and configure it to connect to your pre-installed Elasticsearch instance.

-Get the standalone application from nexus:
+Get the standalone application from the Camunda Nexus Repository:

 * [Standalone Optimize distribution](/enterprise/download/#camunda-optimize)